 Why isn’t the lumen maintenance being reported using L70 terms?

 L70 is a useful metric for estimating when an LED will no longer produce acceptable light levels.
 It was relatively common in the early years of the LED general illumination market to use L70 values for the LED light source a proxy for the lifetime of the complete LED luminaire or replacement lamp.
 Such use of this performance data has the potential to mislead stakeholders, because there is not yet an industry standard method for estimating LED luminaire or replacement lamp lumen maintenance or lifetime.
 While some manufacturers may have robust engineering data to support their claims, others may not, and LED Lighting Facts cannot evaluate lumen maintenance or lifetime of an LED luminaire or replacement lamp without an industry standard method.
 LED light source lumen maintenance is only one factor affecting LED luminaire and replacement lamp lifetime.
 The driver, other electronics, optics, and thermal and mechanical components of an LED product can all fail or degrade over time, and a robust lifetime or reliability analysis must consider them all.
 TM-21 introduces provisions to limit L70 values based on the amount of LM-80 data collected (more data available means a higher value can be claimed), but even so, values of 36,000 hours and higher are possible.
-Given the risk of these high hourly values being misconstrued as lifetime claims, LED Lighting Facts, in cooperation with DOE’s Reliability and Lifetime Working Group, decided to represent lumen maintenance at a fixed point in time–25,000, 15,000, or 10,000 hours, at the option of the manufacturer.
+Given the risk of these high hourly values being misconstrued as lifetime claims, LED Lighting Facts, decided to represent lumen maintenance at a fixed point in time–25,000, 15,000, or 10,000 hours, at the option of the manufacturer.
 Instead of projecting at what point in time the product will reach a given percentage of initial output, as L70 does for a fixed 70% lumen maintenance level, this metric represents the percentage of initial output projected to be reached at a fixed point in time.

 Will all manufacturers be required to list lumen maintenance and warranty on the label?